bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

     - `Your Email`
     - `Your Password`

-In my example I called my endpoint `demo934`, so I will have a website that starts with `https://demo934.skygeario.com` later
+In my example I called my endpoint `demo934`, so I will have a website that starts with `https://demo934.skygeario.com` later.

-  - To make the names less confusing, you are very welcomed to consistently set one name for all names, for example, your `${PROJECT_NAME}` for React, `Repo name` for GitHub, `${APP_NAME}` for Skygear
+  - To make the names less confusing, you are very welcomed to consistently set one name for all of them: your `${PROJECT_NAME}` for React, `Repo name` for GitHub, and `${APP_NAME}` for Skygear.

-2. Enter Skygear and choose the App/Endpoint you just created, right on the page (`Get Started`) you should see under `Your App Configuration`, two important tokens.
-They help you log into Skygear when you are coding in React
+2. Enter Skygear and choose the App/Endpoint you just created, right on the page (`Get Started`) you should see under `Your App Configuration`, these two important tokens.
+They help you log into Skygear when you are coding in React.

-    - `Server Endpoint`: my example gives simply `https://demo934.skygeario.com/`
+    - `Server Endpoint`: my example gives simply `https://demo934.skygeario.com/`, use yours
-    - `API Key`: skygear generated this for my example `c3f090ac5a954c2b82b63a1623acfee9`
+    - `API Key`: skygear generated this for my example `c3f090ac5a954c2b82b63a1623acfee9`, use yours

 Keep these two tokens around.
-They will come in handy when we implement the app
+They will come in handy when we implement the app.

 # Part 2: Configure Google login

-The procedures are given in [this guide](https://docs.skygear.io/guides/auth/social-login/google/), follow all the steps to authorise Skygear to accessing your Google account information.
+The procedures are given in [this guide](https://docs.skygear.io/guides/auth/social-login/google/).

+Follow all the steps to authorise Skygear in accessing your Google account information.

-  - A reminder to help with possible troubleshooting is, in `step 5`, make sure you ticked a `Default permission` like `Email`, otherwise Google login won't work
+  - A reminder to help with possible troubleshooting is, in `step 5`, make sure you ticked a `Default permission` like `Email`, otherwise Google login won't work.

 # Part 3: Implement UI and functionalities